Siblings have rights after a parent’s death. Those rights largely depend on whether or not the parent left a will.

 - The parent revoked the will

-If you need to prove you are one of the siblings
+What to do if you need to prove you are one of the siblings

 When you are claiming to be one of the siblings, in other words, claiming to be a child of the person who died, there is a process to prove that you are entitled to share in the estate together with the rest of the siblings.
 The process is called a kinship proceeding.
 You would need to provide a Birth Certificate.
 If there is no Birth Certificate, then a DNA test may be required.
 It would be easier if the sibling can prove that the parent had an open and notorious relationship with them.
 If there is a disagreement over who the siblings are, or if the distribution is unclear, then a proceeding such as proving paternity in a New York estate would ensue, whereby the court determines the relationship of each person who claims to be one of the siblings.

 My name is Albert Goodwin, I am a New York estate lawyer with experience in protecting siblings’ rights after a parent’s death.
 We have offices in New York, NY, Brooklyn, NY and Queens, NY.
 If you need legal representation, you can call my office at (212) 233-1233 or (718) 509-9774, or send me an email at email@example.com.